AusENC

 AusENC should be updated regularly to ensure they remain safe to use and continue to meet any applicable chart carriage requirements throughout the subscription period.

-The ‘Standard’ AusENC service includes fortnightly updates available for mariners to download within the subscription price, along with any new permits via email for new editions of subscribed ENC.
+The ‘Standard’ AusENC service includes weekly updates available for mariners to download within the subscription price, along with any new permits via email for new editions of subscribed ENC.
 This is the preferred method, as mariners can receive their updates as soon as they are released.
 Alternatively, a CD based, update service is available at additional cost (covering media and postage).

 • Permanent, Temporary and Preliminary Notices for changes to charted information significant to navigation such as changes to: